AI Development

 Most AI startups waste their first 6 months building infrastructure instead of shipping to users.
 This guide gives you the 30-day playbook for building and shipping an AI MVP that real users can validate — before you spend $500K on the full build.

-By Aravind Srinivas··12 min read
+By Aravind Srinivas, Former Head of Engineering at PyjamaHR··12 min read

 The AI MVP mistake most startups make